-Experience the Magic of Midwifery: Kicking Off 2020, The Year of the Nurse and the Midwife!
+2020: The Year of the Nurse and the Midwife

-The holiday season is upon us and before we close out an amazing 2019, ACNM would like to remind our midwifery and consumer communities that the World Health Organization (WHO) has designated 2020 as the Year of the Nurse and the Midwife (2020 YNM).
+The World Health Organization (WHO) has designated 2020 as the Year of the Nurse and the Midwife (2020 YNM)!
 To say we’re ecstatic about this designation is an understatement, especially since it speaks to the professions we so proudly represent.
-ACNM is busy working on an exciting new 2020 YNM campaign which will be rolled out in the coming weeks.
-The WHO 2020 YNM designation comes at both an opportune and critical time and provides us with a unique opportunity to inform the public – future consumers, women, individuals, families, policymakers, potential stakeholder partners – about the magic of midwifery-led care as provided by certified nurse-midwives (CNMs) and certified midwives (CMs).
+The WHO 2020 YNM designation comes at both an opportune and critical time and provides us with a unique opportunity to inform the public – future consumers, women, individuals, families, policymakers, potential stakeholder partners – about the value of midwifery-led care as provided by certified nurse-midwives (CNMs) and certified midwives (CMs).

 It’s no secret that the United States is in the midst of a growing maternal health crisis.
 The statistics are staggering.
 Maternal mortality rates continue to rise in the U.S. while decreasing globally.
 More women die from pregnancy-related complications in the U.S. than in any other developed country, and the rate of preventable maternal deaths continues to rise.
 Major disparities in maternal mortality exist, with black women three to four times more likely than non-Hispanic white women to die during pregnancy or shortly after birth.
 Moreover, for every maternal death that occurs, an estimated 100 other women suffer severe complications of pregnancy or childbirth.
 There are many factors contributing to these statistics, including a shortage of qualified maternal and women’s clinicians.